j-mikhail/whatsinaname/readme.md

 Well now, earlier we'll recall observing a document that had an equal probabability of falling into one of two classes, and no decision was made.
 In these cases, LogitBoost will simply deem the result inconclusive.
 For our data, 701 documents were discarded as such, which is certainly not ideal!

-As was mentioned earlier, this algorithm takes an iterative voting approach to classification, which means that is uses [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation) to improve its results.
+LogitBoost's "voting scheme" essentially means that is uses [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation) to improve its results.
 In layman's terms, it measures and compares its errors levels through each training iteration and adjusts the parameters to adjust and compensate.
 In our example, each extra iteration should reduce the likelihood of a tie, so let's increase the iterations to 20 and try again:
 ```text
 boost_scores  1  2  3  4  5  6  7  8  9 10 11 13 14 15 16 17 18 19 20 21 22 23 24 25
           1   3  0  0  0  0  1  0  0  0  0  0  0  0  0  0  1  0  0  0  0  0  0  0  0